WebSocket

 event.

-import { WebSocketConnection, Events, SubscriptionTypes } from ' @twitchfy/eventsub '
+1import { WebSocketConnection, Events, SubscriptionTypes } from '@twitchfy/eventsub'2

 Listening events